SgtBambi/SgtBambi/1.World/Countries/Dornak-Thul/Dornak-Thul.md

 - **Outer Walls & Gates:** Massive, rune-etched walls protect the city, with multiple fortified gates facing potential avenues of attack.

 - **Surface Outpost:** A fortified perimeter at the city gates, manned by mixed-species militia and serving as the first line of defense.
--

 ## History and Lore

 ### Founding Myth

 Dornak-Thul was founded in an age when the first Dwarven clans united against the chaos emerging from the depths.
-Legends recount that the city’s founders were guided by the spirit of the ancient forge god, Morgrath, whose sacred flame is said to burn within the city’s Great Anvil—a massive, enchanted forge at its core.
+Legends recount that the city’s founders were guided by the spirit of the ancient forge god, Moradin, whose sacred flame is said to burn within the city’s Great Anvil—a massive, enchanted forge at its core.

 ### Key Historical Events